Reltroner/reltroner-studio/content/characters/wayne-astoner.md

 ## Relationships
 - **Raina Veltrania** – His direct mentor at Skytrone.
 Challenges and inspires Wayne, eventually becoming a key ally.
 - **Barry Heathrow** – Sees in Wayne the future of balanced leadership.
 Supports his efforts behind the scenes.
-- **Delwyn Hunson** – A figure of contrast and eventual collaboration.
+- **Delwyn Harper** – A figure of contrast and eventual collaboration.
 Wayne respects his logic but diverges on emotional strategy.
 - **Evara Alena** – A mysterious connection from Kamila’s lineage.
 Their interactions shake Wayne’s belief in identity.
 - **Regulus Rigel** – Symbol of ideal Reltroner values.
 A silent judge of Wayne’s worth.